 Summer School for Central African University Teachers

-In the beginning of September, the participants as well as the directors of the respective RIFFEAC-institutions were invited to take part in a ten-day study trip through Germany and the Netherlands.
-Part of the programme were visits to different educational institutions in the two countries.
-Besides the official opening ceremony at the GIZ headquarter in Eschborn, some of the interesting stops were among others the German Research Association (DFG), the German Academic Exchange Service (DAAD), the University of Göttingen, Berlin and Hamburg, International Institute for Geo-Information Science and Earth Observation in Enschede (Netherlands) as well as the Dutch National Kellerwald/Edersee Park.
+At the beginning of September, the participants as well as the directors of the respective RIFFEAC-institutions were invited to take part in a ten-day study trip through Germany and the Netherlands.
+The itinerary included visits to various educational institutions in the two countries.
+After the official opening ceremony at the GIZ headquarter in Eschborn, the participants visited the German Research Association (DFG), the German Academic Exchange Service (DAAD), the Universities of Göttingen, Berlin and Hamburg, the International Institute for Geo-Information Science and Earth Observation in Enschede (Netherlands) as well as the national park Kellerwald/Edersee, amongst others.

 As part of his closing words Prof. Dr. Jürgen Runge, director of the ZIAF and coordinator of the project, commented on everyone’s enthusiasm and drew a confident conclusion of the second Summer School.
-He, furthermore, appealed to all participants to keep their enthusiasm alive and make use of it.
-According to him, it becomes very important from now on to further develop the constructive experiences shared during the school, do some further networking and particularly push the transfer projects one step further to achieve the best results.
+He, furthermore, appealed to all participants to carry their enthusiasm into their institutions and make use of newly gained knowledge.
+According to Prof. Dr. Jürgen Runge, it is vital to further develop the ideas that came up during the summer school.
+Newly established contacts should be used to broaden one’s network and, above all, to advance the transfer projects in order to achieve the best possible results.